 If you have any questions about Covid-19, employers letter or medical certificates to do with Covid-19, then please look at NHS111 online or gov.uk website for isolation information.
 Please do not call the surgery for this as our receptionists or doctors will not be able to help you with this.

 Routine childhood vaccinations are a simple, safe and effective way of protecting children against harmful childhood diseases.
 Providing the child and parents are well and not displaying symptoms of coronavirus or other infections, children should have routine childhood immunisations as normal.
-The practice are taking the appropriate measures to minimise the risks by reducing people coming into the surgery.
+The practice is taking the appropriate measures to minimise the risks by reducing people coming into the surgery.
 Please telephone to book an appointment if notified.
 It's important that vaccines are given on time for the best protection, but if you or your child miss a vaccine, contact your GP to catch up.

 To help us to deliver care in these challenging times, we are asking all patients to register for our online service, DoctorLink.
 Please use DoctorLink to contact us, rather than telephoning the practice for an appointment wherever possible.
 Please CLICK HERE for more information.